Kethen/herolte_treble/README.md

 https://github.com/phhusson/platform_system_netd/commit/3a6efa1ff3717a613d1ba4a0eff5e751262d1074

+**data usage stays at 0 MB used on android 12 GSIs, because ebpf is used for metering**

 a12_patcher.zip attempts to fix the above issues by creating /system_root/efs and importing bpfloader+netd from https://github.com/8890q/patches

 a11_patcher.zip creates /system_root/efs if required